mikeallisonJS/vcv-CaptainsSounds/README.md

 The Moog Ladder filter dependency is provided by @ddiakopoulos under "The Unlicense" license.
 The original source code can be found [here](https://github.com/ddiakopoulos/MoogLadders).

+Special thanks to @curlymorphic for finally resolving the pesky crashes caused by DBug and some 3rd party modules

 ## Financial support and sponsorship
 All donations are extremely appreciated.
 Please visit [captainofbass.com/donate](https://captainofbass.com/donate) to donate directly to the author.